codio/knowledge/source/instructors/admin/organization/view-org-members.rst

    .. image:: /img/manage_organization/orphanedusers.png
        :alt: Removing Users without Course

-   **Note:** Removing users from your organization does not delete their Codio account.
+   ..
+Note:: Removing users from your organization does not delete their Codio account.
 Only the account owner can :ref:`delete users <remove-org-members>`.